agude/agude.github.io/_drafts/2020-06-30-machine_learning_deployment_shadow_mode.md

 change the calling code to use this new version.
 This means there is a little extra work to be done once you are satisfied with your test results.

+## Conclusion

+Deploying a model in shadow mode is an easy way to test your model on live data.
+It is flexible and allows you to empower the right team to control the experiment.

 ---

 [^1]: **Disclaimer**: I was a technical editor for the book, but make no money off sales.